maxamillion/openshift-origin-arm/README.md

 * http://openshift.github.io/documentation/
 * http://openshift.github.io/documentation/oo_deployment_guide_puppet.html

+If you run into any issues or have found a resolution to any ARM specific issues, feel free to file an issue ticket on this repo or ping me on
+#openshift-dev on irc.freenode.net, nick: maxamillion

 ## Building Origin ARM packages

 This is rather crude right now, but depending on the amount of success found